-- “Then I said: “Behold I come–” in the scroll of the book it has been written about Me: “–to do your will O’ God.”
+- “Then I said: “Behold I come–” in the scroll of the book it is *written about Me: “–to do your will O’ God.”
 1quotation/allusion to Psalm 40:6-8

 - Saying above “Sacrifices, and offerings, and burnt offerings, and offerings concerning sin you didn’t desire nor were pleased“2quotation/allusion to Psalm 40:6 which are offered according to the law.

-- Then it *says: “Behold, I come to do your will.”3quotation/allusion to Psalm 40:7-8 He takes away the first so He might establish the second.
+- Then He *says: “Behold, I come to do your will.”3quotation/allusion to Psalm 40:7-8 He takes away the first so He might establish the second.

-- By that will, we have been made holy once for all through the offering of the body of Jesus the Anointed.
+- By that will, we are *made holy once for all through the offering of the body of Jesus the Anointed.

-- And indeed, every priest *stands ministering every day, frequently offering sacrifices which are never able to take way sins.
+- And indeed, every priest *stands ministering every day and frequently offering the same sacrifices which are never able to take away sins.

-- But this One, having offered a sacrifice for sins into perpetuity, sat down at the right hand of God,
+- But this One, having offered one sacrifice for sins into perpetuity, sat down at the right hand of God,

 - from then on waiting until His enemies are placed as a footstool for His feet.4quotation/allusion to Psalm 110:1

-- For by one offering, He has perfected into perpetuity the men who are made holy.
+- For by one offering, He has perfected into perpetuity the men being made holy.